Waking Up With Anxiety? Five Helpful Tips And Tricks

 Generalized anxiety disorder

 Generalized anxiety disorder (GAD) is characterized by excessive worrying and a heightened perception of perceived threats in everyday life, which can trigger anxiety responses.
-Stress hormones like cortisol may exacerbate symptoms like tense muscles, tight chest, difficulty breathing, and elevated blood pressure.
+Stress hormones like cortisol may exacerbate symptoms like tense muscles, tightness in the chest, difficulty breathing, and elevated blood pressure.

 While anxiety is a normal emotion that most people experience, excessive anxiety is not.
 We all have negative and anxious thoughts from time to time, but when anxiety affects your daily life outside of stressful situations, it may be time to explore the possibility that you have an anxiety disorder.

-Self-care strategies, including deep breathing exercises, talk therapy, and meditation practices, can help individuals manage negative and anxious thoughts, alleviating symptoms.
-Maintaining a nutritious diet, and reducing sugar intake may also make it easier to fall asleep, contribute to better sleep quality, and a decrease in the severity of GAD symptoms.
-On the other hand, remember that excessive sugar intake and low sleep can worsen anxiety symptoms.
+Self-care strategies, including deep breathing exercises and talk therapy, can help individuals manage negative and anxious thoughts, related to anxiety disorders, potentially alleviating symptoms.
+Mindfulness may also help ensure that your anxiety died down by morning if you experience it in the evenings.
+Furthermore, eating nutrient-dense foods often and reducing sugar intake may make it easier to fall asleep and contribute to better sleep quality, and a decrease in the severity of GAD symptoms.

-However, it’s worth discussing your anxiety symptoms with a mental health professional or your physician.
-Medications like selective serotonin reuptake inhibitors (SSRIs) and serotonin norepinephrine reuptake inhibitors (SNRIs) may help you manage your anxiety so you can develop strategies to prevent its interference with your daily life.
+All that said, it’s still typically worth discussing your anxiety symptoms with a mental health professional or your physician.
+They can recommend treatment as needed, which typically includes some form of talk therapy.
+Medications like selective serotonin reuptake inhibitors (SSRIs) and serotonin norepinephrine reuptake inhibitors (SNRIs) may also be recommended for generalized anxiety disorder and others in some cases.

 If you find yourself frequently waking up with symptoms of anxiety, there are a few different tips you can consider trying to help reduce or even prevent it.